tidev/titanium-cli/README.md

 After install, Titanium CLI is executable as `ti`

-## Bleeding Edge

-You can download the latest and greatest *unstable* Titanium CLI code by running the following:

-    [sudo] npm install -g git://github.com/tidev/titanium.git

 ## Obtaining a Titanium SDK

 You will need to download a Titanium SDK: